Selecting a language will automatically trigger the translation of the page content.

 • Either before this duration of 4 hours 30 hours is entirely completed

-A company or establishment agreement or agreement may fix a longer break time.
+One collective agreement or a collective company agreement can set a longer break time.

-The break is not normally paid, as it is not counted as a actual working time.
+In principle, the break time is not paid unless it is considered actual working time.

-There is a tolerance for breaks at work if the employee takes breaks in a reasonable manner.
+There is a tolerance for break times at your workplace whenever you take a break time of reasonable manner.

-In practice, an employer can punish abuse by a simple reprimand, a disciplinary lay-off or even a dismissal for misconduct.
+In practice, your employer can punish you for repeated abuse either through a simple reprimand, or by a disciplinary lay-off, or even a dismissal for misconduct.

 Who can help me?